 Twenty minutes later, I was met by an old couple and their daughter.
 They were all bundled up in layers while I trekked up flight after flight of stairs in a t-shirt and cropped leggings.
 From 20 feet away, the old Taiwanese couple shouted out to me, bombarding me with questions as we crossed paths and expressing their concern for my safety—

 (“You are wearing so little!
 Do you have enough clothing?
 Do you have enough snacks?
 Yes?
 Are you sure?
 Do you have enough water?
 Are you sure?
 Are you all alone?
 Please take our snacks.
 Are you sure you don’t want them?”)

 The kindness of this couple not only made me feel welcome on the trail, but also made me feel cared for—an unfamiliar sense of kinship and community with these strangers who didn’t know me and whom I will never see again.
-The walls I was used to constructing as I prepared myself to hike never even got the chance to build themselves as I got on this trail to Qixingshan.
-The feeling of being alien never bubbled up, as Taiwanese hospitality and kindness seemed to quell those emotions before they even arose.
+The walls I was used to constructing as I prepared myself to hike never even got the chance to build themselves as I got on this trail to 七星山 (Qixingshan).
+The feeling of being alien never bubbled up, as Taiwanese hospitality and kindness seemed to quell those emotions even before they were able to arise.

 Sulfur vents by Xiaoyoukeng trail on the way down from Qixingshan.